dart-code-checker/dart-code-metrics/README.md

 -h, --help                                        Print this usage information.

--r, --reporter=<console>                          The format of the output of the analysis
+-r, --reporter=<console>                          The format of the output of the analysis.
                                                   [console (default), console-verbose, codeclimate, github, gitlab, html, json]
--o, --output-directory=<OUTPUT>                   Write HTML output to OUTPUT
+-o, --output-directory=<OUTPUT>                   Write HTML output to OUTPUT.
                                                   (defaults to "metrics")